 Steven G. Martin

 I am a playwright based out of rural Indiana.
-My plays have been performed in Arizona, Arkansas, Connecticut, Georgia, Indiana, Maine, Massachusetts, Michigan, Missouri, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Washington, and the U.K. I am a member of the Dramatists Guild of America and the virtual group Playwrights Thriving.
+My plays have been performed in Arizona, Arkansas, Connecticut, Georgia, Indiana, Maine, Massachusetts, Michigan, Missouri, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Washington, West Virginia, and the U.K. I am a member of the Dramatists Guild of America and the virtual group Playwrights Thriving.
 No, I'm not that Steve Martin but I do O.K.

 Plays